The Hon Melissa Anne PERRY

 Her Honour practised at the Bar from 1992 to 2013, being appointed Queen’s Counsel for South Australia in 2004.
 Her Honour was admitted to the NSW Bar in 1999 and to the Bar of England and Wales in 2012, joining Inner Temple.

 Justice Perry was a Visiting Fellow at the Lauterpacht Centre for International Law at the University of Cambridge for three months in 2005/2006, returning twice in subsequent years, and a part-time Visiting Research Fellow at the Australian National University in 2003.
 Her Honour has also undertaken judicial fellowships at Flinders University and the Australian National University.
-Justice Perry is a Fellow and former Director of the Australian Academy of Law, and a member of the Advisory Committee to the Gilbert + Tobin Centre of Public Law, University of New South Wales; the Law School Advisory Board and the Research Unit on Military Law and Ethics, University of Adelaide; the Advisory Board, Centre for International and Public Law, Australian National University; and the Advisory Board, UNSW Allens Hub for Technology, Law and Innovation.
-In addition, Justice Perry is an Honorary Member, Special Joint Data and Policy Subcommittee of the Asian Australian Lawyers Association NSW Branch and Women’s Lawyers’ Association of NSW Diversity Subcommittee.
+Justice Perry is a Fellow and former Director of the Australian Academy of Law, and a member of the Advisory Committee to the Gilbert + Tobin Centre of Public Law, University of New South Wales; the Law School Advisory Board, University of Adelaide; and the Advisory Board, Centre for International and Public Law, Australian National University; Her Honour also served on the (former) Advisory Board, UNSW Allens Hub for Technology, Law and Innovation.

-Prior positions held by her on professional bodies include: membership of the Administrative Review Council (2006-2013), the New South Wales Bar Association Human Rights Committee (2010-2013) and Equal Opportunity Committee (2011-2012); the Rule of Law Institute of Australia, Governing Committee (2011-2013); the Australian Association of Constitutional Law, Secretary (2005-2008) and Council Member (1998-2005); the Law Council of Australia, Administrative Law Sub-committee (2005-2012) and Resources, Energy and Environmental Law Sub-committee (2008-2012); PALS@PILCH Advisory Committee (2009-2012); Legal Practitioners Education and Admission Council (SA) (2004-2006); Joint Chair, Constitutional Law Sub-Committee, Law Society of South Australia (2003-2004); and St Marks College, Adelaide, South Australia, Council member and member of the Education Committee (1995-2000).
-In addition, her Honour served for many years as a mentor with the New South Wales Bar Association Junior Women’s Mentoring Scheme and the Sydney University Women’s Mentoring Program.
+Prior positions held by her on professional bodies include part-time membership of the Administrative Review Council (ARC) (2006-2013).
+The ARC was a statutory body responsible for supervision of the health of the federal administrative law system, reporting to the Commonwealth Attorney-General.
+Her Honour was also a member of the New South Wales Bar Association Human Rights Committee (2010-2013) and Equal Opportunity Committee (2011-2012); the Advisory Council to the Research Unit on Military Law and Ethics, University of Adelaide; the Australian Association of Constitutional Law, Secretary (2005-2008) and Council Member (1998-2005); the Law Council of Australia, Administrative Law Sub-committee (2005-2012) and Resources, Energy and Environmental Law Sub-committee (2008-2012); PALS@PILCH Advisory Committee (2009-2012); Legal Practitioners Education and Admission Council (SA) (2004-2006); Joint Chair, Constitutional Law Sub-Committee, Law Society of South Australia (2003-2004); and St Marks College, Adelaide, South Australia, Council member and member of the Education Committee (1995-2000).

 Associateship applications